-Overall, Role Categories are an easy way to assign multiple User Groups in an efficient manner and capture larger audiences.
+Overall, User Categories are an easy way to assign multiple User Groups in an efficient manner and capture larger audiences.

 Filters are another way of choosing your target audience for a specific piece of content or report.
 Filters are created as a result of Tool Adoption Reports and refer to users that have or have not been using a tool over a specified timeframe.
 With these filters, you can really isolate users based on their behaviors or usage within the LMS.

 By now, you are probably familiar with the way Impact allows you to create campaigns.
 Once you create a campaign and assign it to a target audience, you can select that campaign as a target audience from other places within your Impact dashboard.
 For example, if you create a new message, and you want to add it to an existing campaign, you can select that campaign as your target audience.
 The same goes for all Impact content.
 In addition, if you want to view reports specific to a campaign, you can select that campaign as a filter within your Insights page.